inetum-orleans/docker-devbox-ddb/docs/features/git.md

 Fix files permissions
 ---

-When you clone or update a repository, it may contains executable files such as php binaries.
-By default, they does not have the execution flag on Linux/Unix environments.
+When you clone or update a repository, it may contain executable files.
+If you are working on windows and using some synchronisation too to synchronize those files, executable flags may be lost.

-With Git, you can store the execution flag into the repository.
+With Git, you can store the executable flag into the repository.
 To do so, you can execute the following command :

 ```
-git update-index --chmod=<+|->x <your_file>
+git update-index --chmod=+x <your_file>
 ```

 But this will not update the flag on the system automatically.

-So, if `git.fix_files_permissions` is set to true in ddb configuration, those files having an entry for the execution flag in Git will be updated accordingly when you execute the `ddb configure` command.
+Unless `git.fix_files_permissions` is set to `false` in ddb configuration, files marked as executable in git repository have their permissions fixed on `ddb configure` command.